1eclerc/Hazardous-Equipment-Detection-System-with-YOLO-and-OpenCV/README.md

 # 🔫 Hazardous Equipment Detection System using YOLO & OpenCV

-This project is a **web-based detection system** that uses the YOLOv8 deep learning model and OpenCV to detect situations that contain weapons (e.g., guns, knives) in both **images and videos**.
+This project is a **web-based detection system** that uses the YOLO deep learning model and OpenCV to detect situations that contain weapons (e.g., guns, knives) in both **images and videos**.
 The system includes a **Flask web application** with user authentication, email confirmation, and password reset functionality.

 ---